-- Applicants must have a contract which extends beyond the termination date of the award.
+- Applicants must have a contract of employment which extends beyond the termination date of the award.

-- Please note that Fight for Sight will only accept one Project Grant application from the same individual acting either as Principal Investigator or Co-Investigator.
+- Please note that Fight for Sight will only accept one Project Grant application from the same individual acting either as Lead Applicant or Co-Applicant.

 Financial support and duration